surbhisingh6050/BGL_Certificate_Workflow/README.md

 # BGL Client Support Assistant

-A RAG-based support assistant for BGL's clients and internal sales team, built on Mistral's API.
-This is a real, deployable tool — not just an interview demo — that could genuinely reduce the manual back-and-forth your account managers handle for routine client questions.
+A RAG-based support assistant for BGL's clients and internal sales team.
+This is a real, deployable tool that could genuinely reduce the manual back-and-forth your account managers handle for routine client questions.

 ## What it does